Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing: Discussion

 \subsection{Limitations}

-Notably, our derivation of the lunar orbital semi-major axis introduces substantial uncertainties in the horizontal placement of data points in Figure \ref{fig:tidal_Q}.
+Here, we have adopted a simplified parametrization of tidal heating in the planetary interior in order to remain agnostic the specific rheological models.
+This choice likely quantitatively changes our obtained tidal heating rates.
+For example, \citet{farhat2025tides} have recently expanded the established tidal heating formalism for magma ocean regimes by adding liquid-phase viscoelastic responses to tidal forcing.
+Hence, our formalism likely underestimates tidal dissipation in the fluid part of the mantle; the tidal efficiencies shown in Figure~\ref{eq:tidal_Q} may be underestimated.
+Notably, our derivation of the lunar orbital semi-major axis introduces substantial uncertainties in the specific horizontal placement of data points in Figure \ref{fig:tidal_Q}.
 Future works should improve on this through a coupled thermo-chemical-dynamic model of lunar orbital evolution alongside the Earth's interior and atmosphere.
-The application of a more realistic tidal heating calculation would yield a substantially reduced tidal heating rate within the near-solidified mantles considered in this work (\cite{farhat2025tides}).
-This would likely cause our cases with tidal power densities $< 10^{-9}$ \si{W.kg^{-1}} to solidify sooner, and possibly also be compatible with the extrapolated time boundary imposed by LUCA (\cite{Moody2024}).
+The application of a more realistic tidal heating calculation would yield a substantially reduced tidal heating rate within the near-solidified mantles considered in this work \citep{farhat2025tides}.
+This would likely cause our cases with tidal power densities $< 10^{-9}$ \si{W.kg^{-1}} to solidify sooner, and possibly also be compatible with the extrapolated time boundary imposed by LUCA \citep{Moody2024}.
 Ultimately, imposing a tidal shutdown condition based on the time in the current model, complementary to the energy budget, would be useful especially for cases with $H_\text{tide} < 10^{-9}$ \si{W.kg^{-1}}, allowing for earlier solidification and better alignment with previously discussed biosignature boundaries.
 Furthermore, we fix mantle $f$O$_2$ during the each simulation and explore a wide range from highly reduced to modern Earth-like. $f$O$_2$ should evolve in time with progressing core formation, hydrogen escape to space, and ongoing iron disproportionation \citep{Hirschmann2023EPSL,Schaefer2024}.
 In light of the estimated timescales for this \citep{Zahnle2020plas}, our oxidized cases can be regarded as the ones closest to geochemical expectations.